opensupporter/osdi-docs/attendances.md

 Attendance resources are sometimes presented as collections of attendances.
 For example, calling the attendance endpoint on a particular event will return a collection of all the attendances made to that event.

 Ticketed event attendances and non-ticketed event attendances look different.
-First, an example of non-ticketed event attendaces:
+First, an example of non-ticketed event attendances:

 #### Request